-The following adverse reactions have been identified during post-approval use of methylphenidate products.
+The following adverse reactions have been identified during post approval use of methylphenidate products.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-These adverse reactions are as follows purpura Cardiac Disorders: Angina pectoris, Bradycardia, Extrasystole, Supraventricular tachycardia, Ventricular extrasystole
+These adverse reactions are as follows:

-Blood and Lymphatic System Disorders: Pancytopenia, Thrombocytopenia, Thrombocytopenic
+Blood and Lymphatic System Disorders: Pancytopenia, Thrombocytopenia, Thrombocytopenia purpura